Kotzly/TCC_EMG/notebooks/experiments/README.md

 `jupyter notebook`

-Using the file explorer select the desired notebook.
+Then, using the file explorer select the desired notebook.